ahmadhanif3/r-simple-calculator/README.md

 * Use 'clear' to clear the terminal
 * Use 'help' to show on how to use the program
 * Use 'exit' to quit the program

-This small project is made for me to learn about R language